JyotP28/IMC_Analysis_Pipeline/README.md

 > Note: You will have to do this individually for each of the ROIs.
 Make sure you put the correct CellMask.tiff file into correct folder as it is critical for downstream analysis

-## Extracting Single Cell Information
+## Cell Segmentation and Data Extraction

 ### Prerequisites